Women in ancient and imperial China: Yuan dynasty

 During the Yuan dynasty, due to the different cultural practices of the Mongols and Han people, there were for a time different laws that would be applicable only to the Mongols or the Han communities.
 For example, among the Mongols, levirate marriage in which a man marries the wife of his deceased brother was common, but such practice was frowned upon by Han Chinese people.
 Laws promoting widow chastity on Han women were first enacted in part under the influence of the Song dynasty Confucians who argued against the remarriage of widows.
 In the early 1300s. women were stripped of their dowry rights and forfeited their property should they leave their first marriage.

-Historians Chou Hui-ling and William Dolby, while studying 14th-century biographies of actors, have noted that in Yuan dynasty, more women than ever before frequently appeared on stage.
-In fact, most Yuan dynasty actors were women, as opposed to male actors played their roles.
-It is theorized that, when Mongols conquered China, Han women of all classes faced with displacement and the necessity of earning an income, had become entertainers.
+The Yuan promoted Neo Confucian patriarchal ideas formulated by Song dynasty philosopher Zhu Xi.
+The Yuan also stopped its initial push for levirate practices to be adopted Han, retracting the law and instead adopting the strict neo-Confucian position of Zhu Xi for widow chastity, adopting neo-Confucianism even more than past Han dynasties.
+Levirate was also banned for non-Han.

 Ming dynasty

 During the Ming dynasty, chaste widows were elevated to the role of cultural heroes.
 Widow chastity became increasingly common, and chastity also became associated with suicide, with suicide by widows increasing dramatically during the Ming era.
 "Chaste widow" (節妇 (jiéfù)) were commemorated by the construction of memorial chastity arches (貞節牌坊 (zhēnjiépáifāng)) and shrines, and honoured with commemorative writings.
 The Ming authority began to reward widow chastity, and widows who remarried would have their dowry and their husbands' property forfeited.
 Such changes in marriage and property laws to discourage remarriage started during the Yuan dynasty, which made widow chastity increasingly popular.
 The state also awarded 'testimonial of merit' (旌表 (jīngbiǎo)) to chaste widow, giving approval of local chastity cults whereby commemorative arches and shrines were erected to honour the women by members of their families or communities.
 In the late 16th century, such awards were also extended to women who died resisting rape.
-Women who died or committed suicide to protect their honour were referred to as "fierce women" (烈女, liènǚ, but note that this is distinct from the homophone term "exemplary women" 列女, liènǚ), with the word "fierce" (烈) carrying connotation of martyrdom.
+Women who died or committed suicide to protect their honour were referred to as "fierce women" (烈女, liènǚ, which is distinct from the homophone term "exemplary women" 列女, liènǚ), with the word "fierce" (烈) carrying connotation of martyrdom.

 In contrast to "chaste women" of the Ming period were the "licentious women" (淫妇 (yínfù)).
 Ming popular literature of the time produced numerous stories about such wanton women, the most notorious being the fictional Pan Jinlian from the novel Jin Ping Mei.
 During the Ming dynasty, a well-known saying about women also appeared: "A woman without talent is virtuous" (女子無才便是德).

 An unusual feature of Ming dynasty imperial marriages was the stipulation by its founder Hongwu Emperor that all the consorts of the Ming court should come from low-ranking families.
 The result of this policy is that palace women of the Ming era were less powerful compared to those of other dynasties.